IMPORTANT NOTICE TO CUSTOMERS WHO PAY THEIR BILLS ON-LINE.

 There is a convenience fee charged to all customers who pay with debit or credit cards, whether payments are made on-line, over the phone, or in person.

-New Residents must fill out an application for service and file it at City Hall.
-There is a $100 deposit for residential accounts and a $150 deposit for commercial accounts.
+New Residents must fill out an Application for Service and file it at City Hall.
+There is a $100.00 deposit for residential accounts and a $150.00 deposit for commercial accounts.
 There is also a $50.00 connect fee for customers inside the city limits and $100.00 for customers outside of the city limits.

 In addition to the Application for Service, new residents must file a Certificate of Occupancy Application.
 The City will schedule an inspection of the property that must be completed prior to moving in and having utilities turned on.
 The cost of the inspection is $50.00.

 The inspection and meter activation will be scheduled for the next business day after the Application for Service and Application for a Certificate of Occupancy are filed with the City and all applicable fees paid.
 Please note that someone must be present at the time of the inspection to give the inspector access to the property.